bioinfo-pf-curie/geniac/docs/process.rst

 ::

-   process outputDocumentation {
+   process fastqc {
+     label 'fastqc'
+     label 'smallMem'
-     label 'rmarkdown'
+     label 'smallCpu'

+     tag "${prefix}"
-     publishDir "${params.summaryDir}", mode: 'copy'
+     publishDir "${params.outDir}/fastqc", mode: 'copy'

      input:
-     file outputDocs from OutputDocsCh
+     set val(prefix), file(reads) from rawReadsFastqcCh

      output:
+     file "*_fastqc.{zip,html}" into fastqcResultsCh
-     file "resultsDescription.html"
+     file "v_fastqc.txt" into fastqcVersionCh

      script:
      """
-     markdownToHtml.r $outputDocs resultsDescription.html
+     fastqc -q $reads
+     fastqc --version > v_fastqc.txt
      """
    }

-Having a label is essential such that it makes it possible to automatically generate the configuration files ``conda.config``, ``multiconda.config``, ``singularity.config``, ``docker.config`` and ``path.config``.
+Having a label is essential such that it makes it possible to automatically generate the configuration files ``conda.config``, ``multiconda.config``, ``singularity.config``, ``docker.config``, ``path.config`` and ``multipath.config``.
 This configuration files use the ``withLabel`` process selector.
 We will explain in the section :ref:`process-guidelines` that the name of the *label* must follow specific rules.

 .. important::

-   Pay a lot of attention to declare the *label* for each process since the automatic generation of configuration files mentionned above along with the singularity / docker recipes and containers relies on the label name by parsing the ``conf/base.config`` file from the source code.
+   Pay a lot of attention to declare the *label* for each process since the automatic generation of configuration files mentionned above along with the singularity / docker recipes and containers relies on the label name by parsing the ``conf/geniac.config`` file from the source code.

 .. note::